 This project explores aspects of rhythm and temporality in musical engagement such as listening and performing.
-The project aims to unveil how different modes of engagement and absorption are at the core of musical experience, and can lead to novel insights into human perception and action.
+The project aims to unveil how different modes of engagement and absorption are at the core of the musical experience, and can lead to novel insights into human perception and action.

 Interaction & Robotics Cluster

-Modeling and Robots
+Modelling and Robots

 This core activity investigates aspects of rhythm and motion through the design and construction of models and robots.
-This has applications to understanding natural processes as well as for the design of technological systems.
+This has applications to understanding natural processes as well as for the creation of technological systems.

 Musical Human-Computer Interaction

-The self-playing guitars are mechatronic/robotic devices capable of producing sounds utilizing the acoustics of a classic guitar body.
+The self-playing guitars are mechatronic/robotic devices capable of producing sounds utilising the acoustics of a classic guitar body.
 Each guitar can sense audio and proximity activity, and has a battery-powered onboard processing platform.
 The devices can thus be deployed in a decentralized, multi-guitar setup.

 Dr. Squiggles is an interactive musical robot that plays rhythms by tapping.
-The RITMO-designed robot listens for tapping produced by humans or other musical robots and attempts to play along and improvise its own rhythms based on what it hears.
+The RITMO-designed robot listens for tapping produced by humans or other musical robots and attempts to play along and improvise its rhythms based on what it hears.